top of page

 tt

-"Your book really gives such insight into our history, mssion, and identity as a nation.
+"Your book really gives such insight into our history, mission, and identity as a nation.
 Teaching effectively on multiple layers, it enables readers to confront serious historical problems and issues in a personal way, yet manages to engender hope.
 I wish every American and would-be American would read it.
 It is especially good for families to read and discuss together.
 There are so many nuggets of wisodm and important issues to explore, and it encourages multi-generational readers to share their own experiences and family stories.
-With a gentle touch you help people to affirm what their hearts already know--that we all are one family under God."--Susan Fegley Osmond, writer, Bowie, Maryland
+With a gentle touch you help people to affirm what their hearts already know--that we all are one family under God."

 COVERPotD.jpg